-North Korea’s Kim Jong Un To Nuke Yellowstone Supervolcano, Launch Mega Eruption That Will Split US In Half
+North Korea’s Kim Jong-Un To Nuke Yellowstone Supervolcano, Launch Mega Eruption That Will Split US In Half

 Further, according to Science Focus, dropping a nuclear weapon into a volcano would do exactly nothing.

 Meanwhile, Meade himself has some credibility issues when it comes to making predictions.
-Most famously, he predicted that the planet Nibiru would bring about the apocalypse on October 15, as The Sun reported at the time.
-October 15 came and went and there’s been no apocalypse.
+Most famously, he predicted that the planet Nibiru would bring about the apocalypse on October 15, as the Sun reported at the time.
+October 15 came and went, and there’s been no apocalypse.
 Also, there is no planet Nibiru, either.

 As of this writing, U.S. officials have not commented publicly on the possibility of North Korea dropping a nuclear bomb on the Yellowstone Supervolcano.

-[Featured Image by KRT via AP Video, Michael Smith/Newsmakers/Getty Images]
+[Featured Image by KRT/AP Video, Michael Smith/Newsmakers/Getty Images]